datazip-inc/olake-ui/api-contract.md

           "config": "json",
           "version": "string"
         },
-        "streams_config": "json",
+        "streams_config":"json",
         "frequency": "string",
         "last_run_time": "timestamp",
         "last_run_state": "string",
+        "last_run_type": "string",
         "created_at": "timestamp",
         "updated_at": "timestamp",
+        "activate": "boolean",
         "created_by":  "string", // username
         "updated_by":  "string" // username
       // can also send state but if it is required
       }
     ]
   }